White House on Climate Change Legislation: It’s The Economy, Stupid

 You would be wrong.

-Following the lead of President Obama’s Friday speech at the Massachusetts Institute of Technology, and a poll showing that Americans care less about global warming than they used to, the whole administration has begun to cleave to the old Clintonian saw in the climate change debate: It’s the economy, stupid.
+Following the lead of President Obama’s at the Massachusetts Institute of Technology, and a poll showing that Americans care less about global warming than they used to, the whole administration has begun to cleave to the old Clintonian saw in the climate change debate: It’s the economy, stupid.

 When I appeared before you in July, I focused on the energy challenge and the grave threat from climate change… Today, I want to focus on the other half of the energy equation: the energy opportunity.